So what are the steps in the church strategic planning process?

 Timely: Is there a timeline associated to the goal to ensure a completion date?

-- Is it specific – yes: keywords, will identify, develop and implement
+- Is it specific – yes: keywords will identify, develop and implement

 - Is it measurable – yes: keywords, develop by 3rd quarter 20xx

-- Is it attainable – yes: with ample resources
+- Is it attainable – yes, with ample resources

-- Is it realistic – yes: within the allotted time-frame
+- Is it realistic – yes: within the allotted time frame

 - is it measurable – yes: keywords, by 3rd quarter 20xx

-Now let’s take this a step further and create a goal document.
-Unless a goal is assigned to someone and is accomplished, it is merely words on a paper.
-When someone is responsible for completing a goal and is managed by a structured performance management process, goals have a much better chance of being completed.
+Now, let’s take this a step further and create a goal document.
+Unless a goal is assigned to someone and is accomplished, it is merely words on paper.

-This is obviously an oversimplified example of a church goal but it provides a framework for identifying tactical steps and assigning accountability.
-The budgeting process is also incorporated into strategic planning as each goal needs to have identified resources (people, time, money) devoted to it to be successful.
+The church budgeting process is also incorporated into strategic planning as each goal needs to have identified resources (people, time, money) devoted to it to be successful.

-The beauty of having a written plan, is that once all of the time and effort is invested in the plan, it is just a matter of overseeing the plan to completion.
 This is done through a structured performance management process and should be monitored and reviewed at least annually.
 Once a strategic plan is written with organizational goals, it is time to develop departmental and employee goals.

 Does your church have a strategic plan for success?